Walraven III van Brederode: Scotland in 1594

-He was ambassador to Scotland from the Dutch Republic or United Provinces for the christening of Prince Henry in August 1594, accompanied by "Jacobus Falkius", Jacob Valke or Valck, treasurer of Zeeland.
-They stayed for two weeks in Leith and Edinburgh and then travelled to Linlithgow and then to Stirling.
-They had audiences with James VI of Scotland and Anne of Denmark, and saw the Prince.
+He was ambassador to Scotland from the Dutch Republic or United Provinces for the christening of Prince Henry in August 1594, accompanied by "Jacobus Falkius", Jacob Valcke, treasurer of Zeeland (died 1623).
+Brederode and Valcke wrote a lengthy report of their stay in Scotland.
+They arrived on 13 August and were greeted by the resident agent of the States General Adrian Damman.
+They stayed for two weeks in Leith and Edinburgh, meeting Alexander Seton, 1st Earl of Dunfermline, before travelling to Linlithgow and then to Stirling, where they were accommodated in Argyll's Lodging.
+They had audiences with James VI of Scotland on 3 September, and with Anne of Denmark, and saw the Prince.
 After dinner and some persuasion, King James danced in the Great Hall of Stirling Castle.

 Brederode and Valck described a meeting with the other ambassadors at the castle to discuss the naming of the prince, which was traditional and customary for godfathers.
 According to their account, the name "Henry Frederick" was chosen to allude to the late Frederick II of Denmark and Henry Julius, Duke of Brunswick-Lüneburg and the late Henry, Duke of Mecklenburg, to Henry IV of France, and Henry VIII of England.
 Brederode and Valck were lodged in Stirling town and over the next few days came to the Palace for dinners hosted by the Earl of Mar and the other ambassadors.
 They also joined a hunt in the park.